Rental subsidy (Huurtoeslag)

 The Belastingdienst themselves cannot give one answer to this question, as it is highly dependent on your situation.
 Some general rules apply, though:

-If you really want to know how much you would receive, you can make a test calculation.
-Be careful though, as there is no guarantee that your self-assessment will give the same results as what the Belastingdienst will give you!
-You may end up receiving less (or maybe more) money than what the test calculation told you.
+If you want to know how much you would receive, you can make a test calculation.
+Be aware that there is no guarantee that your self-assessment will give the same amount as what the Belastingdienst will give you.

 Final calculation